+The short answer is yes.
 If you’re trying to rise to the top of search rankings, you need to build and engage a social audience.
-Yes, exactly how social signals impact SEO is still kind of a mystery, but most of the industry can agree that there is a big correlation.
+Even though exactly how much social signals impact SEO is still kind of a mystery, most of the industry can agree that there is a big correlation.

 - It boosts referral traffic to your content